Law School: Wrong Road?

 One thing that gave me a slim ray of hope is that, when I was set apart for a calling during this very tumultuous time and the high councilor who acted as voice assured me that “the Lord is pleased with the course of your life.”
 Honestly, I wasn’t very good in the calling—although I’ve kept a note from someone with and for whom I had a chance to pray while I was serving in it in which he told me that, while he doesn’t recall exactly what I said during that prayer, because of it, he was reminded particularly of the Lord’s love for him.
 Against all odds, I finally graduated—only to be denied licensure in my would-be chosen profession about six months later due largely, if not entirely, to my complicated behavioral health history.

 While I was wondering, in light of the denial of licensure, what I should do next, I wasn’t necessarily overly troubled by it, and I wasn’t necessarily actively seeking answers.
 I visited the Nauvoo Temple where my aunt and uncle were serving as temple missionaries at the time and had the chance, for the first time since receiving my own endowment nearly 20 years before, to do initiatories.
-While I wouldn’t expect a particular pass that passage to strike anyone else in the same way nor with the same force that it struck me, a particular passage from that ordinance struck me with unusual force: it talks about wielding a certain instrument in defense of certain assets.
+While I wouldn’t expect a particular passage in that ordinance to strike anyone else in the same way nor with the same force that it struck me, one such passage struck me with unusual force: it talks about wielding a certain instrument in defense of certain assets.
 It made me think that this long, circuitous, tortuous odyssey I have undertaken in an effort to find a comfortable career niche might not have been completely in vain, after all.